First Battle of Ypres in World War I: A Detailed Summary

 WHAT LED TO THE FIRST BATTLE OF YPRES IN WORLD WAR I?

 The First Battle of Ypres resulted from the end of the Race to the Sea and saw the British, Belgian and French forces engage in battle with the German forces.
 The Race to the Sea was a scramble by both the Allied Powers and the Central Powers to push north following the German failure at the First Battle of the Marne.
 Because of the Race to the Sea, the trenches of the Western Front stretched throughout much of Northern France and Belgium.
 In fact, the First Battle of Ypres occurred near the town of Ypres, which is located in western Belgium.
-The region became known as the Ypres Salient and was the site of several major conflicts throughout World War I, including: First Battle of Ypres, Second Battle of Ypres and the Third Battle of Ypres (Battle of Passchendaele).
+The region became known as the Ypres Salient and was the site of several major conflicts throughout World War I, including: the First Battle of Ypres, Second Battle of Ypres and the Third Battle of Ypres (Battle of Passchendaele).
 It should be noted that the region is also referred to as Flanders.

 Western Front World War I Map